Subchapter B. TIME

 (c) Any notice or other written communication required to be served upon or furnished to a party shall also be served upon or furnished to the party’s attorney in the same manner as it is served upon the party.

-(d) Whenever a proof of service is required by this chapter, the proof of service shall contain the following:
+(d) Whenever a proof of service is required by this chapter, the proof of service must contain the following:

 (1) A statement of the date of service.